software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > Each quiz name on the quiz list should be a link to a separate page where the quiz name, description and the questions are displayed.
 There should also be some kind of navigation menu from which the student can navigate to the quiz list page.
 >
 > In the quiz page the student should be able to take a published quiz by answering the questions.
 The questions should be listed and the student should be able to choose an answer option and submit their answer for each question.
-When the student submits their answer, there should be some kind of feedback which tells the student if their answer was correct or not.
+When the student submits their answer, there should be some kind of feedback dialog which tells the student if their answer was correct or not.
 For example, "That is correct, good job!", or "That is not correct, try again".
 >
 > There should be a page in the student dashboard where the results of a quiz are displayed.
-The page should display the difficulty level, the total number of answers and the number of correct and wrong answers for each question of the quiz.
+The page should display the difficulty level, the total number of answers, the correct answer percentage and the number of correct and wrong answers for each question of the quiz.
+Also the total number of answer and questions of a quiz should be displayed.
 There should be a link to the results page next to the quiz in the quiz list page.
 >
 > Different students are interested in different quiz categories.
 To find interesting quizzes quickly, there should be page that lists all the categories.
 Clicking the category's name on the list should take the student to a page that lists the quizzes in the category.
 The category list page should be accessible from the navigation menu."
 >
 > -- The Product Owner

-After some discussion the Scrum Team planned the following user stories:
+After some discussion the Scrum Team planned the following user stories for the _teacher dashboard_ application:

 1. {{site.sprint_2_user_story_1}}
 2. {{site.sprint_2_user_story_2}}
 3. {{site.sprint_2_user_story_3}}
 4. {{site.sprint_2_user_story_4}}

+And the following user stories for the _student dashboard_ application:

 5. {{site.sprint_2_user_story_5}}
 6. {{site.sprint_2_user_story_6}}
 7. {{site.sprint_2_user_story_7}}